Simon Hedlund

 Simon Fredrik Hedlund (/sv/; born 11 March 1993) is a Swedish professional footballer who plays as a forward for Allsvenskan club Elfsborg.

 Hedlund joined IF Elfsborg at the age of 16 and debuted in the Allsvenskan in 2012.
 In 2016, he moved to Union Berlin for a club record €850,000 before signing for Brøndby IF for €250,000 two and a half years later, in January 2019.
-In Denmark, he developed a strong partnership in attack with first top goalscorer Kamil Wilczek and since Mikael Uhre and became noted for his pace and pressing abilities.
+In Denmark, he developed a strong partnership in attack first with top goalscorer Kamil Wilczek and later with Mikael Uhre and became noted for his pace and pressing abilities.
 He returned to Elfsborg in 2023, after seven years abroad.

 Hedlund has represented Sweden at different youth levels and made his under-21 debut in 2012.
 He was called up to the senior team in 2020, and scored his first goal for the national team in his second appearance.

 Club career

 Elfsborg

 Born in Trollhättan, Västra Götaland County, Hedlund joined the youth system of IF Elfsborg when he was 16 years old, after having played for hometown clubs IFK Trollhättan and FC Trollhättan.
 There, he made his professional debut on 12 August 2012 in a 4–1 league win over Malmö FF, coming on as a late substitute for Niklas Hult.
 At the end of the season, Elfsborg won the Swedish league title.
 He was also a part of the Elfsborg team that won the Swedish Cup in 2014.
 On 31 July 2014, Hedlund made his first goal in European competition, scoring on a penalty kick in the 89th minute in a 4–1 win over Icelandic club FH in the third qualifying round of the Europa League.

 During his time in Elfsborg, Hedlund made 93 league appearances in which he scored 14 goals.
 He also scored nine goals in 20 appearances in the Swedish Cup and made 17 total appearances in the Champions League and UEFA Europa League.